tpascarella/sr50/docs/kpis/net-worth.md

 - It is *entirely possible* to have a fantastic Savings Rate at an awful Net Worth, and you will still be doing great financially because Savings Rate makes up for everything else.
 - It is *also entirely possible* to have a 7-figure Net Worth but only a single digit Savings Rate, and still be doing terribly.

-## Why Net Worth is Kind of Misleading
+## Why Net Worth Can Be Kind of Misleading

 Net Worth is the metric most financial advisors brag about improving, but it really does not make a difference to your financial picture.
 The 8 Stages of Financial Independence are defined by *cash flow*, not Net Worth!